 Senior community staff members are now discovering that there is a great way to handle senior emergencies without the expense of on-staff emergency medical teams.
 DispatchHealth is the solution.
 But how does it work?

 Our process is simple.
 Just give us a call and we’ll send a team of emergency care providers your way ASAP.
-Our teams are ready and able to handle most of the injuries and illnesses that commonly send residents to the ER.
+Our teams are ready and able to handle most of the non-life-threatening injuries and illnesses that commonly send residents to the ER.
 We can help bandage or splint sprains and strains after a fall, administer IV fluids in the case of dehydration, help with hypertensive crises, test for flu and other communicable diseases, and prescribe medications when needed.

 The best part?
 There’s no transportation needed because we’ll come to you!
 We’ll treat your residents in their rooms, dining hall, rec room, or anywhere else that’s convenient.
 There’s no need for an expensive and confusing ambulance ride, and no germy, chaotic waiting room to contend with.

 If this sounds like a great solution for your community’s medical needs, we’d love to partner with you.
-Simply email email@example.com to learn how we can create a safer, healthier experience together.
+Simply email firstname.lastname@example.org to learn how we can create a safer, healthier experience together.
+If this is an emergency, please call 911 or go to the nearest emergency department.